csc-training/gis-research-days-2022/groupwork_intro.md

 Think about :

 * Your own use case
     * Requirements
     * Software
     * Conceptual workflow
     * Steps that require supercomputer/expected bottleneck
+* Possible future use case
-* ...
+* Example use case

+# Example use case

 # In group

+* Potential for own or future use case?
+    * What do you think you can achieve when using CSC resources
+    * Could you do something that is not possible without CSC resources
+    *
 * Challenges and how to overcome
 * ..